-Join John McWade for an in-depth discussion in this video Using typography in your design, part of Before & After Case Study: Informational Sign Redesign.
+Join John McWade for an in-depth discussion in this video Using typography in your design, part of Graphic Design: Informational Sign Redesign.

 - Every project has different kinds of information, and you'll almost always find that one kind supports another.
 It's not that one is necessarily more important, but the story works better if it's first in the sequence and most prominent.
 To do this typographically, you need two typefaces with contrast that compliment each other.
 You almost never need more.
 Type is voice; the more voices you have, the more nuanced your messaging becomes, which gets exponentially more difficult to do well.

 The good news is that two typefaces, sometimes just one, will handle 90% of your projects beautifully.
 First rule is to avoid extremes: super-bold, super-light, super-big, super-small, flamboyant, stylized, whatever.
 You laugh, but you'd be surprised at how tempting it could be to make choices like these.